mpostol/OPC-UA-OOI/SemanticData/UANodeSetValidation/docs/ObjectModelSpecyficatio.md

 - `Reference` - to apply nodes relationship information
 - `Type` concept - to provide metadata used as a meaningful context for the process data.

-To create the address space exposed by an OPC UA Application it must instantiate all nodes and interconnect them through references at the bootstrap process.
-Before the address space can be instantiated by an OPC UA application it must be designed first.
-To promote reusability of the address space design process a Domain Specific Language (DSL) is required.
+To create the AS exposed by an OPC UA Application it must instantiate all nodes and interconnect them through references at the bootstrap process.
+Before the AS can be instantiated by an OPC UA application it must be designed first.
+To promote reusability of the AS design process a Domain Specific Language (DSL) is required.
 A detailed description of this process is covered by the document [Address Space Model Life-cycle](https://commsvr.gitbook.io/ooi/semantic-data-processing/informationmodelsdevelopment/informationmodellifecycle).
 A mandatory option - coined as `NodeSet` model - of the DSL is described in OPC UA Specification [Part 6: Mappings][Opc.UA.Part6].
-By design, it minimizes the required effort spent by the OPC UA applications to instantiate the address space because it requires a detailed description of all implementation details enabling to avoid the necessity to resolve inheritance chains, type definitions, encodings, direct addressing, defaults, etc. A detailed description of this DSL is covered by the document [OPC UA Address Space Interchange XML][InterchangeXML].
+By design, it minimizes the required effort spent by the OPC UA applications to instantiate the AS because it requires a detailed description of all implementation details enabling to avoid the necessity to resolve inheritance chains, type definitions, encodings, direct addressing, defaults, etc. A detailed description of this DSL is covered by the document [OPC UA Address Space Interchange XML][InterchangeXML].
 As a result, it is expected that all OPC UA applications and design tools must be compliant with this language somehow.

 This standard additionaly introduces the term

-- `SymbolicName` - an identifier that uniquely identifies a specific entity in a program or procedure.
+- `SymbolicName` - an identifier that uniquely identifies a specific entity (node) in a program or procedure.

 ## Naming Conventions for Nodes

-### General Rules for BrowseName Attribute
+### BrowseName Attribute

+#### General Naming Rules

 OPC UA defines two attributes containing naming information about an OPC UA Node, the `BrowseName` and the `DisplayName`.
 The `NodeSet` DSL additionally introduces `SymbolicName`.